-Important note: this document is actually under work for the next two days.
+Important note: this document is currently being updated and deeply modified.
 A stable version will be available on February 22, 2008.

 This document describes the modeling rules for writing TLM-T SystemC simulation models for SoCLib.
 These rules enforce the PDES (Parallel Discrete Event Simulation) principles.
 Each PDES process involved in the simulation has its own local time, and PDES processes synchronize through messages piggybacked with time information.
 Models complying to these rules can be used with the "standard" OSCI simulation engine (SystemC 2.x), but can also be used also with others simulation engines, especially distributed, parallelized simulation engines.